Puppy Socialisation - Why is it going wrong?

 You will often hear puppy owners say things like “Look at that big doggie” or “Say hello nicely”, whilst simultaneously dragging their pup on the lead towards the other dog.
 They will rush up to random people and ask them to make a fuss of their pup and feed it treats so it learns to like people.
 If it were your child would you plonk it on a stranger’s knee and ask them to feed it sweeties in order to make it well mannered?

 People take their pup to the park which is fine, but they expect it to love all other dogs and want to endlessly play with them.
-Just because I am a human doesn’t mean I love every other person on the planet; yet we think all dogs should love each other and therefor want to play together.
+Just because I am a human doesn’t mean I love ever other person on the planet; yet we think all dogs should love each other and therefor want to play together.
 Not so!

-For all that is known these days about the importance early socialisation, why is it we are inadvertently creating little monsters?
+For all that is known these days about the importance of early socialisation, why is it we are inadvertently creating little monsters?
 Barking and lunging on the lead, pestering other dogs to play, no recall and mugging people for food; behaviour problems are at an all-time high.

 You will have heard the expression “It’s not what you say; it’s the way that you say it.”
 Well it’s like that with puppy socialisation, “It’s not what you do; it’s the way that you do it”.